telerik/reporting-docs/report-items/map/map-types/overview.md

 ## Customizing Map Types

-The Map also provides specific approaches to build on top of its available options by allowing you to add [`ShapeMapSeries` instances](#shape-map-series) and [`LocationMapSeries` instances](#location-map-series) to the report item as well as to use the [BarChart and CSV data source](#barchart-and-csv-data-source-maps) to create a map.
+The Map also provides specific approaches to build on top of its available options by allowing you to add [`ShapeMapSeries` instances](#shape-map-series) and [`LocationMapSeries` instances](#location-map-series) to the report item as well as to use the [BarChart Series](#barchart-and-csv-data-source-maps) in the map.

 ### Shape Map Series